L1ghtYagami/Getting-and-cleaning-data-course-project/CodeBook.md

 *   If the variables have two or more words, they are separated by a dot `.`
 *   `mean` and `standardDeviation` always start with lower case letters, used camel case when a word follows `mean` or `standard` e.g. `meanFreq`
-*   Used capitalized first letters and abbreviations for measurements, e.g. body is taken as `Body`, body acceleration as `BodyAcc`
+*   Used capitalized first letters and abbreviations (if needed) for measurements, e.g. body is taken as `Body`, body acceleration as `BodyAcc`

 #### Identifier measurements